Analysis of Material Issues

 |

-As the financial environment changes rapidly, technology advances, products and businesses become more complex, and emerging risks become more diversified, in order to effectively control the risks of the entire bank, the Bank has established an integrated risk management system and manages the rationality of risks and rewards on the basis of the statutory capital ratio, in order to achieve operational goals and effectively manage business risks and other risks, avoid business losses, and maintain the stability of the overall financial and economic structure. | New material topic added. | Direct | Direct | Direct | Business relationship/Supply chain/>50% | Indirect/Business operation/>50% | - | - | - | Direct/Product, service/>50% |
+As the financial environment changes rapidly, technology advances, products and businesses become more complex, and emerging risks become more diversified, in order to effectively control the risks of the entire bank, the Bank has established an integrated risk management system and manages the rationality of risks and rewards on the basis of the statutory capital ratio, in order to achieve operational goals and effectively manage business risks and other risks, avoid business losses, and maintain the stability of the overall financial and economic structure. | No change. | Direct | Direct | Direct | Business relationship/Supply chain/>50% | Indirect/Business operation/>50% | - | - | - | Direct/Product, service/>50% |

-4 | Operational performance and resilience |
+4 | Privacy protection |

 |

-5 | Corporate governance |
+5 | Operational performance and resilience |

 |

-Good corporate governance is beneficial for optimizing the organizational operation and sustainable development, strengthening the stability and transparency of business operations, and enhancing the long-term value and competitiveness of enterprises, which is the foundation of business operations. | Not adjusted. |
+Good corporate governance is beneficial for optimizing the organizational operation and sustainable development, strengthening the stability and transparency of business operations, and enhancing the long-term value and competitiveness of enterprises, which is the foundation of business operations. | Order Adjustment. |

 Direct | Direct | Direct | - | Indirect/Business operation/>50% | - | - | Indirect/Business operation/>50% | - |

-6 | Investing and financing climate action |
+7 | Investing and financing climate action |

 |

 Regarding risks and opportunities arising from extreme weather, natural disasters, energy crisis, and low-carbon economy transition, the Bank takes a practical approach and sets net-zero targets.
 The Bank actively enforces reduction of its own carbon emissions and adjust asset allocation in financing activities in an effort to strengthen climate resilience.
 TBB exercise the influence as a financial intermediary and combines its core competencies to promote ESG financing, ESG investing and related financial services.
-By guiding capital flows into sustainability projects, TBB hopes to guide industries, investors, and consumers to focus on sustainable development and advance toward a future of net-zero. | Integration of topics: The original "Sustainable Finance", "Responsible Investment" and "Climate Change Strategy and Management" were adjusted and merged into "Investing and Financing Climate Action". | - | Direct | Indirect | - | Indirect/Business operation/>50% | - | Business relationship/Business operation/>50% | - | Direct/Product, service/>50% |
+By guiding capital flows into sustainability projects, TBB hopes to guide industries, investors, and consumers to focus on sustainable development and advance toward a future of net-zero. | Order Adjustment. |

-7 | Digital finance and innovation |
+8 | Digital finance and innovation |

 |

 With the advent of the digital financial era, traditional financial products have been severely impacted.
-The Bank actively adopts digital innovation technologies to change the existing operating model, effectively improving the efficiency of financial services, reducing transaction costs and creating new business opportunities, so as to achieve the goal of sustainable operations. | New material topic added. | Direct | Direct | Direct | Business relationship/Supply chains/>50% | Indirect/Indirect/>50% | - | - | Indirect/Business operation/>50% | Direct/Products and services/>50% |
+The Bank actively adopts digital innovation technologies to change the existing operating model, effectively improving the efficiency of financial services, reducing transaction costs and creating new business opportunities, so as to achieve the goal of sustainable operations. | Order Adjustment. | Direct | Direct | Direct | Business relationship/Supply chains/>50% | Indirect/Business operation/>50% | - | - | Indirect/Business operation/>50% | Direct/Product, service/>50% |

 1 Priority order is based on dual materiality analysis.